Are you in the mood for a refreshing iced beverage but can't decide between a cold brew or an iced latte?

 What is the caffeine difference between a cold brew and an iced latte?

-When it comes to comparing the caffeine content of cold brew coffee and an iced latte, there is a noticeable difference.
+When comparing the caffeine content of cold brew coffee and an iced latte, a noticeable difference is evident.

 Generally, cold brew coffee contains around 250mg of caffeine per 8-ounce cup, while an iced latte with a double espresso shot has 128mg of caffeine in the same-sized cup.